MrFums/Valbot/README.md

 # Credits

-Base structure was originally written by jordan123pal
+Base structure was originally written by jordan123pal.

-Manipulated to work with Valorant by WolfAnto and Fums
+Manipulated to work with Valorant by WolfAnto and Fums.

-Fums optimized, cleaned the code and fixed some bugs
+Fums further optimized, cleaned the code and fixed some bugs .